Q. I own mineral rights and don't know what they are worth. What should I do?

 Q. Do I have to pay fees or commissions when advertising with your service?

 A. No. We do not charge fees or commissions.
-If you want to post a Featured Ad or a Banner Ad, we charge you a fee.
+If you want to post a Featured Ad or a Banner Ad, a fee may be applicable.

 Q. What is the minimum advertising period that I can request?